Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Introduction

-{For nonconvex environments,} it has been shown that that any stochastic first-order algorithm requires as least $\mathcal{O}(\varepsilon^{-4})$ oracle complexity {to find} an $\varepsilon$-stationary point under Lispchitz continuous risk gradients \cite{arjevani2023lower}.
-Both SGD and stochastic momentum methods are known to achieve this level of convergence \cite{ghadimi2013stochastic, yang2016unified}.
-This fact has prompted further investigation into {whether more effective implementations are possible.
-Affirmative answers have been given in the literature.} For instance, the stochastic recursive momentum (STORM) {requires} $\mc{O}(\varepsilon^{-3})$ oracle {complexity}.
-Adaptive versions of STORM have also been explored, all of which {rely on} the Lipschitz continuity of $\nabla_w Q(w;\bd{\zeta})$ to achieve enhanced convergence \cite{li2024convergence, levy2021storm}. {Furthermore}, the works \cite{xie2022adan, cutkosky2020momentum} have shown that an oracle complexity of $\mathcal{O}(\varepsilon^{-3.5})$ can be attained for momentum methods when {a} Lipschitz continuous Hessian is available.
+Despite the strong empirical performance of momentum methods, it has been shown that, for nonconvex objectives, stochastic first-order algorithms require at least $\mathcal{O}(\varepsilon^{-4})$ oracle complexity to find an $\varepsilon$-stationary point under a Lipschitz risk-gradient condition \cite{arjevani2023lower}.
+Both SGD and stochastic momentum methods are known to achieve this rate of convergence \cite{ghadimi2013stochastic, yang2016unified}.
+Several works \cite{ liu2021noise,yang2016unified, kidambi2018insufficiency, liu2018accelerating} have demonstrated that the standard momentum methods do not necessarily yield theoretical improvements over standard SGD.
+These observations have motivated further investigation into whether more efficient approaches exist.
+For example, the work \cite{cutkosky2019momentum} proposed STORM, which achieves a lower oracle complexity of $\mc{O}(\varepsilon^{-3})$ under stronger Lipschitz assumptions.
+Adaptive extensions of STORM are subsequently explored in \cite{li2024convergence, levy2021storm}.
+Nevertheless, STORM may not improve the convergence rate once its key Lipschitz assumption is relaxed.
+In particular, it critically relies on the Lipschitz continuity of the stochastic loss gradient $\nabla_w Q(w;\bd{\zeta})$, an assumption that is not imposed in our analysis.
+On the other hand, the works \cite{xie2022adan, cutkosky2020momentum} have shown that an oracle complexity of $\mathcal{O}(\varepsilon^{-3.5})$ can be attained under a Lipschitz continuous Hessian.
 This result can be further improved to $\mathcal{O}(\varepsilon^{-3})$ using a second-order momentum approach \cite{tran2022better}.
-However, vanilla momentum does not benefit from these improvements, even under more relaxed Lipschitz conditions.
-Techniques like bias-correction \cite{tran2022better,cutkosky2019momentum}, restarting \cite{xie2022adan}, and past gradient transport \cite{cutkosky2020momentum} are crucial for enhancing performance.
+Note that vanilla momentum does not benefit from these improvements, even under more relaxed Lipschitz conditions.
+Instead, techniques such as those in \cite{tran2022better,cutkosky2019momentum}, restarting schemes \cite{xie2022adan}, and past-gradient transport mechanisms \cite{cutkosky2020momentum} are crucial for achieving enhanced performance.